hansgundlach/Quantum_Chemistry_Advantage/README.md

 # Quantum Advantage in Computational Chemistry

-Code to examine the potential of quantum computers for quantum chemistry. chemistry_advantage.ipynb generates most of the plots and predictions used in our paper.
+Code to examine the potential of quantum computers for quantum chemistry. chemistry.ipynb generates most of the plots and predictions used in our paper.

 ![Quantum Chemistry Simulation](./Figures/qea_chemistry_comparison.png)